-While politicians and commentators are busy finding people and institutions to blame for out-of-control government spending and irresponsible lending practices, Central Bank of Kansas City is focusing its efforts on teaching Kansas City citizens how to take control of their personal finances and be responsible consumers.
+Central Bank of Kansas City is passionate about financial education in our community and is focused on teaching Kansas City citizens how to take control of their personal finances and be responsible consumers.
 Beginning with its co-sponsorship of the first annual Financial Fitness Week in 2008 (renamed Money Smart Week); Central Bank has helped present educational programs to hundreds of adults, teens and children.

-Money Smart Month is in April and is sponsored by Central Bank of Kansas City along with the Federal Reserve Bank of Kansas City, United Way, FDIC, Catholic Charities and others.
-In 2013, it included 463 educational events designed to encourage sound financial behavior.
-There was a 31% increase in participation in 2013 with a total of 12,155 attendees at all the events, including Teach Children to Save.
+Money Smart Month is in April and is sponsored by Central Bank of Kansas City along with the Federal Reserve Bank of Kansas City, The United Way of GKC, FDIC, Catholic Charities and others.
+In fact, we have 281 partners that help deliver financial education through the Money Smart KC initiative.
+In April 2017, it included 1,281 educational events designed to encourage sound financial behavior.
+There was a total of 27,336 attendees at all the events, which includes 6,831 K-3rd grade students through the Fed's Teach Children to Save program.

 Central Bank is also involved in many other programs promoting financial education including Next Step KC, Kansas City Saves, The United Way Financial Stability Task Force, K.C.'s Financial Tools Task Force, ABA Teach Kids to Save Day, and ABA Get Smart About Credit.